 New Mexico’s winemaking history dates back over 300 years.
 Settlers from Spain first arrived in New Mexico and brought with them their skill and tradition of vineyard planting and wine making.
 The 150-mile wine-growing region includes New Mexico’s three wine trails: the Central, Northern and Southern Region trails.
 Today there are close to 50 wineries, proving that the industry here is moving on and moving up.
 From high-altitude bubbly to lower land varietals (over 19 are growing here), and wineries all over the state, there is something to sip for everyone.

 North Carolina can thank its Yadkin Valley for the award-winning wines coming from this state.
-Of the 200+ wineries in the state, most are located along the Valley’s 300-mile wine trail.
+Of the 200+ wineries in the state, most are located along the Valley’s wine trail.
 North Carolina is ranked 10th nationally in both grape and wine production thanks to the over 400 individually-owned grape vineyards spread across the state.
 The Yadkin Valley is North Carolina's first federally recognized American Viticultural Area.
 The soil, season and climate here mimic that of Burgundy, France — so consider this a little piece of Europe right here in the US.
-Asheville might be known as a beer town, but it is also home to the Biltmore Estate Winery, which receives more than 1 million visitors annually and is the most visited winery in the United States.

 Think Minnesota is too cold to grow grapes?
 Think again.
 The river valleys of the state are the perfect spot for cold-hardy hybrids like the Marquette grape, a winter-fighting grape that has Pinot Noir type characteristics.
 Also on the vines are Frontenac, Frontenac gris, and La Crescent grapes, producing award-winning wines.

-There are five wineries along the 90 mile stretch of the Three Rivers Wine Trail, situated just east of Twin Cities.
+The Skal Crawl trail is credited with being home of Carlos Creek Winery in Alexandria, the first AVA in Minnesota.
 The Upper St. Croix trail sits along the St. Croix National Scenic Riverway and gives access to five family-owned wineries and picturesque landscapes of the river valley, woodlands and stunning farms.
-There is also the Heartland, St. Croix and Great River Road trail making Minnesota an easy destination for a long weekend of wine tasting.
+There is also the Great River Road trail making Minnesota an easy destination for a long weekend of wine tasting.